Shigbeard/TES3MP-Scripts/StartupScripts/README.md

 ## CHANGELOG:
 ### SCRIPT CHANGELOG:
+#### 1.2.1:
+Fix crashes on register.
+Fix scripts not being executed on register.

 #### 1.2:
 Add capability to load waiting progress for quests that require to come back after a period of time.
 Add capability to disable charGen scripts.